theatlasroom/tidbits/programming/frontend-engineering.md

 <details>
 <summary>Notes</summary>
 Fetching data from data sources is a key aspect of frontend engineering.
 Typically for performance and security, business logic, user data and any sensitive information will be contained in backends with specific APIs to expose the exact data that can be displayed, or to initiate actions on the backend.
+This can be a mixture of internal or also external 3rd party backends.

 AJAX uses a combination of technologies to provide a consistent way to update user interfaces without requiring the full page to be reloaded.
-Early approaches made use directly of the XMLHttpRequest API with XML providing a description of the query response.
-Modern approaches make use of the Fetch API and the JSON data format.
+Early approaches made use directly of the XMLHttpRequest API which was useful for transferring data between a server without needing a full bwe page refresh, along with the XML format providing a description of any request data and query response, all sequenced by javascript.
+Modern approaches make use of the Fetch API and the JSON data format to achieve the same goals.

 GraphQL is a newer approach to data fetching, while traditional APIs return data in a specific format, often requiring some transformation on the frontend to make it useful, GraphQL use a specific query language allowing clients to query for the exact data they require, in the format they require it provided the backend has a way to _resolve_ where the data should come from.

-This provides a layer of abstraction that provides flexibility and additional control to frontend engineers, and helps to allow for changes to the backend and frontend to be made independently of each other.
+GraphQL provides a layer of abstraction that provides flexibility and additional control to frontend engineers, and helps to allow for changes to the backend and frontend to be made independently of each other.

 </details>

-#### Asynchronous (async) communication / events
+#### Asynchronous (async) events

-- User interaction (clicks, mouse over, touch events, scrolling)
+- User interactions: clicks, mouse over, touch events, scrolling
+- Device events: screen orientation change, switching to full screen, network disconnects
-- Passive events (screen orientation change, media start playing, network disconnects)
+- Content related events: all images have loaded, media starts playing, network disconnects
-- Data loading

 <details>
 <summary>Notes</summary>
+It's impossible to predict the exact sequence of interactions a user will have with a web applications, therefore its important that web applications can respond to events that could occur at any point in time.

+The types of events that can occur depend on the device and the content available on the page, but could be roughly grouped into user interactions and passive events.

 </details>

 #### SPAs